tjgalvin/wsclean/doc/source/prediction.rst

     pbcorrect -uncorrect <image-prefix> <image-postfix> <beam-prefix> <stokes-prefix>

 The input are absolute Stokes images and the output are apparent flux images with linear polarizations.
-The 'uncorrect' parameter specifies it should do the opposite of its normal operation, as it would normally make Stokes images out of wsclean's output.
-For example, if the <stokes-prefix> is "stokes", then pbcorrect will look for stokes-I.fits, stokes-Q.fits, stokes-U.fits and stokes-V.fits.
+The ``-uncorrect`` parameter specifies it should do the opposite of its normal operation, as it would normally make Stokes images out of wsclean's output.
+For example, if the ``<stokes-prefix>`` is "stokes", then ``pbcorrect`` will look for stokes-I.fits, stokes-Q.fits, stokes-U.fits and stokes-V.fits.
 If any of these is not present, it will be assumed zero (and a warning is issued).
 The 'beam' files are 8 files containing all real/imaginary components for the four linear polarizations.
 These can be created with the 'beam' tool in my MWA repository.

-If you use pbcorrect to prepare an image for wsclean prediction, you should set 'image-postfix' to "model.fits", and the image prefix is the same prefix you will specify to wsclean.
+If you use ``pbcorrect`` to prepare an image for wsclean prediction, you should set ``<image-postfix>`` to "model.fits", and the image prefix is the same prefix you will specify to wsclean.

 **Next chapter:** :doc:`WSClean and self-cal <selfcal>`